cparnin/appsec-sentinel/projects/project_exports/README.md

 ## Notes

-- This directory is gitignored (contains client data)
+- This directory is gitignored (contains project data)
 - Ingestion feature is **experimental** - not yet battle-tested
 - For production use, test with sample data first